duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 The first step is to [set up your development environment](https://duck.co/duckduckhack/setup_dev_environment).
 Following the [setup instructions](https://duck.co/duckduckhack/setup_dev_environment) will get you ready to contribute to the repository.

-After [setting up your environment](https://duck.co/duckduckhack/setup_dev_environment), you'll be ready with the following:

-- A GitHub account
-- A Codio machine
-- A fork of the Goodies repository

-Once you have those three, you'll be one file away from submitting your cheat sheet to appear on DuckDuckGo.
+After [following the steps](https://duck.co/duckduckhack/setup_dev_environment) to set up your environment, you'll be one file away from submitting your cheat sheet to appear on DuckDuckGo.

 ### Create a JSON File